HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector need to be a number between -1 and 1.
+Every entry in the action vector needs to be a number between -1 and 1.

 The task is episodic and in order to consider the environment solved the agent must get an average score of +30 over 100 consecutive episodes.